-Diarrhea is a very common problem in children (see also Diarrhea Diarrhea in Adults Diarrhea is an increase in the volume, wateriness, or frequency of bowel movements.
+Diarrhea is a very common problem in children (see also Diarrhea in adults Diarrhea in Adults Diarrhea is an increase in the volume, wateriness, or frequency of bowel movements.
 (See also Diarrhea in Children.)
-The frequency of bowel movements alone is not the defining feature of diarrhea... read more in adults).
+The frequency of bowel movements alone is not the defining feature of diarrhea... read more ).
 Diarrhea is frequent, loose, or watery bowel movements (BMs) that differ from a child’s normal pattern.
 Sometimes diarrhea contains blood or mucus.
 Identifying mild diarrhea may be difficult because in healthy children, the number and consistency of BMs vary with age and diet.
 For example, breastfed infants who are not yet receiving solid food often have frequent, loose stools that are considered normal.
 A sudden increase in number and looseness may indicate diarrhea in these infants.
 However, having watery stools for more than 24 hours is never normal.

 Likely causes of diarrhea depend on whether it lasts less than 2 weeks (acute) or more than 2 weeks (chronic).
 Most cases of diarrhea are acute.